Click here to view the member's full district 59 map.

-A native of Western Oklahoma, Representative Mike Sanders has dedicated his career to public service.
-He began working on campaigns at a very young age and after making a strong impression on the George W. Bush presidential campaign, 2000, he was given a position at the White House.
-As Director of Interns, Mike managed over 1000 interns and put policies and procedures in place that returned the program to a position of prominence.
+A native of western Oklahoma, Representative Mike Sanders has dedicated his career to public service.
+He began working on campaigns at the age of 9 and after making a strong impression on the George W. Bush Campaign, he earned a position at the White House.
+As Director of Interns, Mike managed over 1,000 interns and put policies and procedures in place that returned the program to a position of prominence.

-Mike graduated from Kingfisher High School in 1993, and from Oklahoma Christian University in 1997 with a degree in History and Pre-Law.
-While in Washington, DC Mike attended Georgetown University to work on his Master’s in Government.
-He currently works for the family business, Sanders Funeral Service.
-Mike is married to Nellie Tayloe Sanders and together they have two sons, Davis Lee Sanders, and Walker Tayloe Sanders.
+Mike graduated from Kingfisher High School in 1993 and from Oklahoma Christian University in 1997 with a degree in History and Pre-Law.
+While in Washington, D.C., Mike attended Georgetown University to work on his Master’s in Government.
+He currently works for his family’s business, Sanders Funeral Service.
+Mike is married to Nellie Tayloe Sanders, and they live in Kingfisher with their sons, Davis Lee Sanders and Walker Tayloe Sanders.

 B.S., History/Pre-Law, Oklahoma Christian University, 1997